-If you have additional questions, feel free to contact Existek.
-We are the outsourcing software development company that has extensive experience and delivers custom software development services for almost a decade.
+Feel free to contact Existek.
+We are an outsourcing software development company that has extensive experience and has delivered custom software development services for almost a decade.
 To start the discussion, visit our contact page or use the chat widget on the right for any further assistance.

 Why are developers so expensive?

-One of the main reasons is the lack of required workforce that results in increasing service rates.
-Though many companies forget to exclude expenses on management, communication, QA, downtime, and customer churn rate that make the final cost of hiring software developers.
+One of the main reasons is the lack of the required workforce, which results in increasing service rates.
+However, many companies forget to exclude expenses on management, communication, QA, downtime, and customer churn rate that, make the final cost of hiring software developers.